TimL20/icinga2api_py/doc/14_Client.md

 localhost["attrs.last_check_result.output"]  # Output of last check result
 ```

 These are just some examples.
-You usually don't want to use these things as described above.
+You may not want to use these things as described above.
 But they are
-fine, and: they are also available when using the OOP interface (because of inheritance).
+fine, and: they are also available when using the layers above this layer (because of inheritance).